NwogboPrince/NEXTLINE-E-COMMERCE-STORE/README.md

 ## Future Enhancements
 - Implement user authentication for a personalized shopping experience.
-- Add a search functionality to find products easily.
 - Improve the styling and responsiveness of the site for better user experience.

 ---